telerik/kendo-react/knowledge-base/splitbutton-disable-left-part.md

 I want to disable only the left part of the SplitButton.

 ## Solution
-This can be achieved via CSS by setting `pointer-events-none`:
+You can achieve this by setting `pointer-events` to `none:

 ```
 .k-button-group > .k-button:first-child:not(:only-child) {